1. Lycopene's Role in the Body

 - Anti-Proliferative Effects: Lycopene has been shown to inhibit the growth of cancer cells in various ways.
 It can interfere with the cell cycle, leading to the death of cancer cells without harming healthy ones.

-- DNA Protection: By neutralizing free radicals, Lycopene helps protect DNA from damage, which is a critical step in preventing the onset of cancer.
+- DNA Protection: By neutralizing free radicals, lycopene helps protect DNA from damage, which is a critical step in preventing the onset of cancer.

 - Anti-Inflammatory Action: Chronic inflammation is linked to the development of cancer.
 Lycopene's anti-inflammatory properties can help reduce this risk.